diezo/Ensta/README.md

-# Ensta - Instagram Automation 🤖
+# 🤖 Ensta - Simple Instagram API
 This package lets you use Instagram's Internal Web API through simple functions and classes, that can help developers like you build your dream projects with very few and reliable lines of code.

 It supports three types of classes - *Guest*, *Host*, *Stream*.